RTEMS/rtems-docs/user/bsps/arm/xilinx-zynqmp-rpu.md

 sections located at `ZYNQMP_MEMORY_ATCM_ORIGIN` and `ZYNQMP_MEMORY_BTCM_ORIGIN`
 must be manually relocated from DDR to TCM since the TCMs are not directly available to the Cortex-A53 cores at their Cortex-R5 internal addresses.
-This can be accomplished by disabling dcache in u-boot and using u-boot's "cp" command.
-Once this is done, the program can be started at 0x0 by using u-boot's "cpu" command to first disable core 4 and then release it in split mode.
+This can be accomplished by disabling dcache in u-boot and using u-boot's `cp` command.
+Once this is done, the program can be started at 0x0 by using u-boot's `cpu` command to first disable core 4 and then release it in split mode.

 ## Hardware Boot Image Generation